suborbital/docs/website/docs/compute/cloud-deployment/configure-storage.md

 By default, Compute will store compiled functions and function source code on the local storage in your Kubernetes cluster.
 For greater scalability, Compute can be configured to store artifacts in cloud-based object storage like Amazon S3 or Google Cloud Storage.

-To configure a storage bucket, provide the `SCC_STORAGE_PATH` environment variable to both the control plane and builder, e.g. `s3://my-bucket` for Amazon S3 or `gs://my-bucket` for Google Cloud Storage.
-For Kubernetes deployments, this is done in `.suborbital/scc-controlplane-deployment.yaml` under the `controlplane` and `builder` containers sections, and for local docker-compose deployments, this is done in `docker-compose.yaml` under the `scc-control-plane` and `scc-builder` services.
+To configure a storage bucket, provide the `SCN_STORAGE_PATH` environment variable to both the control plane and builder, e.g. `s3://my-bucket` for Amazon S3 or `gs://my-bucket` for Google Cloud Storage.
+For Kubernetes deployments, this is done in `.suborbital/scn-controlplane-deployment.yaml` under the `controlplane` and `builder` containers sections, and for local docker-compose deployments, this is done in `docker-compose.yaml` under the `scn-controlplane` and `scn-builder` services.

 ## Authentication